Monemvasia: Etymology

-The town's name derives from two Greek words, moni (μόνη, 'single') and emvasis (έμβασις, 'approach'), together meaning "city of the single approach, or entrance".
+The town's name derives from two Greek words, moni (μόνη, 'single') and emvasis (έμβασις, 'approach'), together meaning city of the "single approach, or entrance".
 Its Italian form, Malvasia, gave its name to the eponymous wine.
 Monemvasia has been nicknamed "the Gibraltar of the East" (Γιβραλτάρ της ανατολής).

 History

 Early history

-While uninhabited in antiquity, the island upon which the town of Monemvasia is situated may have been the site of a Minoan trading post.
+The island on which the town of Monemvasia is situated may have been the site of a Minoan trading post.
 Pausanias, the renowned Greek traveler and geographer, referred to the site as Akra Minoa, which translates to "Minoan Promontory".
-The ancient settlement of Epidaurus Limira was located a little north of Monemvasia in ancient times.
+The ancient settlement of Epidaurus Limera was located a little north of Monemvasia in ancient times.
 The region surrounding the two settlements has been inhabited since prehistoric times.
 During Roman times it flourished as the most important city on the eastern coast of the Malea peninsula.

-Pausanias visited Epidaurus Limira and said that opposite the city there was a promontory which he referred to as the "extremity of Minos", which has been identified as Monemvasia.
+Pausanias visited Epidaurus Limera and said that opposite the city there was a promontory which he referred to as the "extremity of Minos", which has been identified as Monemvasia.
 Strabo—a century earlier—mentions it as "Minoan fortress".
 The toponym "Minoa" indicates the existence of a port in antiquity, traces of which have been discovered underwater.
 However, it is not known if there was a significant settlement on the island.
-It is possible that a settlement was established there in the 4th century, around the time when the capital of the Roman empire moved from Rome to Constantinople, which resulted in changes in maritime trade routes.
+It is possible that a settlement was established there in the 4th century, around the time when the capital of the Roman Empire moved from Rome to Constantinople, which resulted in changes in maritime trade routes.
 Epidaurus Limera itself was abandoned in the 4th century.